-In order to fulfill its obligations under federal law the Title IX Policy, the University has developed a reporting policy (the "Reporting Policy") to clarify the responsibilities of University employees who become aware of an incident of Prohibited Conduct.
+In order to fulfill its obligations under federal law the Sexual Misconduct Policy, the University has developed a reporting policy (the "Reporting Policy") to clarify the responsibilities of University employees who become aware of an incident of Prohibited Conduct.
 These responsibilities differ for employees who have been designated as "Confidential Employees" and employees who have been designated as "Responsible Employees."

-A "Confidential Employee" is (1) Any University employee who is a licensed medical, clinical, or mental-health professional (e.g., physicians, nurses, physicians' assistants, psychologists, psychiatrists, professional counselors, and social workers, and those performing services under their supervision), when acting in that professional role in the provision of services to a patient who is a University student ("health care providers"), and (2) any University employee providing administrative, operational, and/or related support for such health care providers in the performance of such services.
+A "Confidential Employee" is (1) Any University employee who is a licensed medical, clinical, or mental-health professional (e.g., physicians, nurses, physicians' assistants, psychologists, psychiatrists, professional counselors, and social workers, and those performing services under their supervision) (collectively "Health Care Providers"), when performing the duties of that professional role; (2) any University employee when performing administrative, operational, and/or related support for such health care providers; (3) any University employee who is an Athletic Trainer working under the supervision of a licensesd medical or healthcare professional when performing the duties of that professional role; and (4) the University Ombuds when performing the duties of that professional role.
 All other University employees are "Responsible Employees," which are explained in detail below.
 For more information and links to resources for Confidential Employees, see Confidential Employees.